simantalahkar/lammpskit/README.md

 lammpskit.plot_atomic_distribution(...)
 ```

-See the [examples](examples/) and function docstrings for more details.
+See function docstrings for more details.

 ## License